How To Get An Even Skin Tone On A Bald Head

 If you have pale skin and no hair, it can leave you looking washed out, tired, and even ill.

-But a tanned head will also help to disguise any uneven coloration on your scalp.
+But a tanned head can also help to disguise any scalp discoloration, especially on pasty caucasian guys like myself.

 Think about your sofa.
 A white sofa shows up any little stains or spills in a really obvious way.
 But a brown sofa hides all manner of sins.